cartesi/honeypot/README.md

 }
 ```

-Notice the pot balance may differ over time from the actual ERC-20 balance held by the DApp at layer-1 due to withdrawal requests not being performed.
+Notice that the pot balance may differ over time from the actual ERC-20 balance held by the DApp on layer-1.
+This is because when a withdrawal request is processed by the DApp, a corresponding voucher is emitted and the pot balance on layer-2 changes immediately.
+However, the DApp's ERC-20 balance on layer-1 will only change when that voucher is finalized and executed on layer-1.

 #### Retrieving layer-1 balances